-1 Select [Equiangular] from the [Mode] (operation mode) combo box.
+- 1 Select [Equiangular] from the [Mode] (operation mode) combo box.

-- 2 Select a parallel index line group (1 to 4) from the [Group] (parallel index line group).
-Since parallel index lines form pairs in [Equiangular] mode, set in group units. - 3 Select [Display].
-The selected parallel line cursor group is displayed. - 4 Enter the bearing of the parallel index line group in [PI Bearing] (parallel index line bearing adjustment).
+2 Select a parallel index line group (1 to 4) from the [Group] (parallel index line group).
+Since parallel index lines form pairs in [Equiangular] mode, set in group units.

+3 Select [Display].

+The selected parallel line cursor group is displayed.

+4 Enter the bearing of the parallel index line group in [PI Bearing] (parallel index line bearing adjustment).

 The bearing can also be adjusted by turning the [EBL] dial clockwise/counterclockwise.
 When the dial is turned clockwise, the bearing is adjusted in the plus direction, and when the dial is turned counterclockwise, the bearing is adjusted in the minus direction.
+The set value is displayed in the input box.